johnjairo25/data-eng-dwh/README.md

 - Improve analytical query performance.
 - Have the capacity to perform analytical operations over the data.

+## Contents of the repo

+- `sql_queries.py`: contains all the SQL statements for the project.
+- `create_tables.py`:  python script that creates all the tables of the project.
+- `etl.py`: python script that executes the SQL script process.
+- `dwh.cfg`: example file of how the configuration should look like.

 ## Running the project

 1. Execute the `create_tables.py` script